amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 const getChangeFunc = (change: ColumChange): ??? => ...
 ```

-We can add some types to represent the functions that will do the change:
+Let's add some types to represent the functions that will do the actual change:

 ```ts
 type UpdateFn = (tables: StudentTable[], idx: number) => StudentTable[];